mas-cli/mas/README.md

 Use `mas signout` to sign out from the Mac App Store.

-If you experience issues with App Store downloads, try `mas reset` to clear temporary data in the App Store daemons.

 ## When something doesn't work

-If `mas` doesn't work for you, run `mas reset` and try again.
+If `mas` doesn't work for you as expected (e.g. you can't update/download apps), run `mas reset` and try again.
 If the issue persists, please [file a bug](https://github.com/mas-cli/mas/issues/new)!
 All your feedback is much appriciated ✨

 ## Using `tmux`